 The estimated cost of building the house that you've designed and engineered is the point of departure for establishing the amount of the construction loan.
-Your architect or builder's construction plans and other documents will determine the estimated cost of building your new house.
+Your architect or builder's construction plans and other documents will determine the estimated cost.

 If the project comes in on budget, you won't need to draw down the reserves.
-On the other hand, cost overruns that exceed the contingency reserve will be your responsibility.
+On the other hand, cost overruns that exceed the contingency reserve will be your responsibility to pay.

 A lower income-to-loan ratio should also get you a lower interest rate on your loan.

-The bank or lender that provides your construction financing will probably provide your permanent financing, as well.
+The bank or lender that provides your construction financing will probably provide you with permanent financing (over the long term), as well.
 If it doesn't, you'll additionally need to demonstrate how you will repay the construction loan, for example, with permanent financing from another lender.

 On the other hand, if you already own a house and you've been able to build up substantial equity in it, you'll be more likely to qualify for a larger loan amount and/or a lower interest rate.